PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

   print("Hello, " + myName)

-# here we "call" the function (notice it is not "indented")
+# We "call" the function.
 say_hello_to_name()
 ```

-I know it is confusing, but that is how we refer to a function to then run the code inside of it.
+We simply type in the name of the function `say_hello_to_name` followed by parenthesis `say_hello_to_name()` and this calls *upon  our glroies function* and *runs* it.

+Notice when we are *calling* the function we don't indent it because we don't want to call a function inside of a function!
+THat would give us an endless loop of function running over and over (and might crash the computer, but go ahead and see what happens).

 We don't have to put anything in the parenthesis since the function didn't need any input.